 With daily technology instruction integrated into their classes, we empower our students to take an active role in using technology to achieve their learning goals.
 Students learn to be responsible digital citizens.
 They learn how to engage in positive, safe, and ethical behaviors when using technology and managing their personal data.
 We teach students best strategies for planning research, locating information and other resources for intellectual and creative pursuits.
 Also, students learn methods to evaluate the accuracy and credibility of the information they gather.
 Laurel School students learn to communicate clearly and express themselves on a variety of platforms using tools, styles, formats and digital media that are appropriate for their goals.
 To meet curriculum standards, the students are provided with Google Chromebooks, iPads and other technologies and applications that are integrated into their daily learning activities to increase achievement in all areas.

-Laurel School students have the exciting opportunity to unlock their full potential through the NoticeAbility Entrepreneurs and Innovators Program©, starting in the 2017-2018 school year!
-The Laurel School of Princeton is the first New Jersey School to offer this unique program, specifically designed for students with dyslexia.
-As the first NJ Dyslexia School to adopt this curriculum, we are leading the way because we value the program’s focus on building the skills critical to student success.
+Laurel School students have the exciting opportunity to unlock their full potential through the NoticeAbility Entrepreneurs and Innovators Program.© The Laurel School of Princeton is the first New Jersey School to offer this unique program, specifically designed for students with dyslexia.
+Laurel is leading the way because of the value we see in the program’s focus on building the skills critical to student success.
 Students learn from dyslexic role models to appreciate the positive aspects of their cerebrodiversity.
 They feel success as they identify, then leverage, their unique set of MIND strengths.
 Each lesson encourages self- advocacy and self- directed learning while students navigate the intricacies of a group project.
 Each class experience has a social-emotional learning component that leverages typical areas of strength in students with dyslexia.
 The curriculum equips students with the tools to succeed in school, entrepreneurship and navigating the social and emotional challenges of business and life.

 Physical Education at Laurel School teaches both physical and social life skills.
 Students build physical strength and stamina through games and activities to engage gross motor and fine motor skills.
 Students have many opportunities to learn and master these skills, in order for them to develop an understanding of the importance of physical exercise throughout their lives.
 Social life skills are developed during each class, as students participate in activities that utilize teamwork to complete common goals.
 During these activities, students brainstorm and use “trial and error” to complete suggested activities.
 Students also learn how to engage in good sportsmanship in competitive activities, skills that will enable them to be successful in other life experiences.